PGP Program |

 Unit 3 – Governance Roles, Documentation, Processes and Competencies

-Unit 7 – Representing Governance to the World
+Unit 7 – Implementing Policy Governance (Team Project)

-Each Unit is approximately one month in length inclusive of pre-reading, webinar, tutorial, and assignments.
+Each Unit is approximately one month in length inclusive of pre-reading, webinar, individual or small group meeting with Instructor, and assignments.

 The PGP program has been accredited by IOEE (Institute of Enterprise and Entrepreneurs) – a UK based body that accredits organizations to deliver qualifications and certify individuals around the world.